Rokk001/CineRipR/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in improving Emby Extractor!
+Thanks for your interest in improving CineRipR!

 ## Development setup
 - Python 3.11+